Skip to content

 3. Analyze the SQL query:

-• Carefully examine the text of the SQL query.
-Look for potential issues such as:
+• Look for common issues such as:

 • Selecting unnecessary columns (SELECT *).